yadavanuj1996/full-stack-web-development-notes/Airflow/README.md

 - Executor Config is important for acheving scalability in Airflow for prod env.
 -  Default Executor - Sequential Executor
   - The Sequential Executor is by default configured in Airflow and only support execution of events in sequence (as the name suggests)
+  - The Sequential Executor is good for experimenting and debugging (as tasks run in sequence)

 - For configuration of Executor two parametes are important sql alchemy connection and executor
   - To check sql alchemy connection use command